opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

 ### Aggregations

-When you perform a search, in the *Discover* tab, Elasticsearch retrieves documents from its index with field values that match the fields you specify in the query.
+When you perform a search in the *Discover* tab, Elasticsearch retrieves documents from its index with field values that match the fields you specify in the query.
 The result of this retrieval is called a match set.
 Elasticsearch then creates an aggregation by iterating over the match set.
 It creates buckets according to the aggregation (e.g., time slices) or a numeric value (e.g., a count) placing each value from the document's field into the appropriate bucket.
 For example, a search for documents with a *Timestamp* in the range of 15 minutes ago to now might yield 60 matches.
 An aggregation for those values with 1 minute buckets would increment the count in the newest bucket (1 minute ago to now) for each document with a *Timestamp* in that range.

 *Aggregations nest*:  Elasticsearch can take all of the documents in a bucket and create sub-buckets based on a second field.
 For example, if the top-level bucket is time slices, a useful sub-bucket is the response field present in one of the documents in that bucket.
 It increments a counter in the sub-bucket for each document with that sub-bucket's value.
 This analysis of the data can be displayed as a stacked, bar chart with one bar per time slice and height of the sub-bars proportional to the count.
 Count is just one of the functions.
 Elasticsearch also computes sums, averages, mins, maxes, standard deviations and more.

-Once you’ve taken a deep dive into this data and have a plan the type of visualizations you want to create, you can move to the next step.
+Once you’ve taken a deep dive into this data and have a plan for the type of visualizations you want to create, you can move to the next step.

 ## Step 5: Visualize your Data

-Visualization helps you view your data graphically so it’s quick and easy to understand.
+Visualization helps you view your data graphically for quick and easy to understanding.
 For example, it might be hard to notice an anomaly in your data unless you see a giant spike on a bar graph.
-That's what visualizations provide.
 To get started with your visualization, do the following:

 1. Select the **Visualize** tab from the left navigation panel.
 2. Choose **Create Visualization** to create a new visualization.